joaopedrovtp/Web_Scraping_WordCloud/README.md

 # Web Scraping and Wordcloud

 In this project I used python Web Scraping to create a wordcloud with the trending words of 10 recent articles content from Coin Telegraph website (https://cointelegraph.com/).
+It's a media website covering blockchain technology and crypto assets.

 Result: